 For large urbanized areas, like the Milwaukee Urbanized Area, a public entity must be designated as the recipient of Section 5310 funding.
 For the Milwaukee Urbanized Area, Milwaukee County has been selected as the designated recipient.
 The County will be responsible for receiving and administering the Section 5310 funds.

-For more information regarding the Section 5310 program within the Milwaukee Urbanized Area and the application process, please contact Joseph Delmagori (firstname.lastname@example.org) or Kevin Muhs (email@example.com) of the Commission staff at (262) 547-6721.
+For more information regarding the Section 5310 program within the Milwaukee Urbanized Area and the application process, please contact the Section 5310 program managers: Joe Delmagori (firstname.lastname@example.org) or Jennifer Sarnecki (email@example.com) at (262) 547-6721.